Howie Mandel: Obsessive compulsive disorder

-While guest-hosting on Live with Regis and Kelly in 2005, Mandel had an altercation in which his hand was seized by guest Rob Schneider, who condescendingly teased Mandel, stating he needed to 'get over' his phobia.
+While guest-hosting on Live with Regis and Kelly in 2005, Mandel had an altercation in which his hand sanitizer was seized by guest Rob Schneider, who condescendingly teased Mandel, stating he needed to 'get over' his phobia.
 Host Kelly Ripa admonished Schneider on-air, while also obtaining hand sanitizer for Mandel from an audience member.
 In September 2007, Mandel interviewed former NFL running back Marshall Faulk on NFL Network.
 Faulk asked him to shake hands, but Mandel refused, noting he would rather have the fist tap, as he does with Deal or No Deal contestants.
 Seconds later, Faulk subjected him to a "sneak attack" and shook his right hand.
 Mandel screamed and walked away from Faulk.
 He then washed his hands several times.
 On a guest appearance on Free Radio, Mandel explained that not only is he afraid of public bathrooms, but he is unable to use any bathroom other than his own.

-During the ninth episode of season 5 of America's Got Talent in Chicago, contestant Zach Carty attempted an act involving sneezing.
-Mandel pressed his X button at the beginning of the act and ran into an aisle until the act was over.
-Carty was unable to perform the act.
-Mandel kept yelling at the other judges, Piers Morgan and Sharon Osbourne, to press their X buttons and for the audience to turn in his direction.
-Morgan eventually pressed the X button, but Osbourne refused, so Mandel promptly ran over and pressed her button, ending the act.
-In a backstage interview, he expressed to the television audience that he receives therapy to help him cope.
 In another America's Got Talent season 5 incident, Dan Sperry, a contestant on the YouTube quarterfinal depicted in episodes 21 and 22, dropped some dental floss that he had run through his neck as part of a magic act.
 He dropped the floss in Mandel's vicinity, prompting him to get up and run to the other side of the judges' table.
 Just before Sperry's next performance in the semifinals, Mandel admitted that it was "the most horrified" he'd been on the show and that his therapist "loves [Dan Sperry]" because there had been two extra sessions that week.
 During the premiere of season 6, juggler Frank Olivier grabbed Mandel's head to balance himself during a unicycle act.
 Despite receiving a buzzer from Mandel, Olivier moved on to the next round.
 Mandel refused to give Olivier any feedback during the judge's voting process.